SPRING FY 18 PROGRAM ANNOUNCEMENT

 Prior to disbursement of funds, awardees may be required to demonstrate that they are properly authorized to operate in the State of Utah (LLC, S-Corp, C-Corp, etc.).
 Awardees will be required to meet program milestones and to meet regularly with USTAR staff to assess progress on milestones.

-If the company moves out of Utah or is acquired in 5 years, awardee may be required to pay the state back as stated in the TAP terms and conditions.
+If the company moves out of Utah or is acquired within 5 years of the last payment of the grant, awardee may be required to pay the state back as stated in the TAP terms and conditions.

 Schedule of disbursement of funds will be defined in the contract.
 Awards will be for no more than 18 months.

-USTAR anticipates notifying applicants on the status of their application by mid-December, and contracts will be delivered within 45 days following announcements.
+USTAR anticipates announcing selected proposals within 60 days of the closing date, and anticipates contracts will be delivered within 45 days following announcements.

 Questions regarding TAP must be submitted in writing via email to TAPinfo@utah.gov .
 Inquiries made via any other method will not be accepted.
 In the interest of assuring fairness, all frequently asked questions and answers will be posted under TAP Questions on the USTAR website.
 Applicants with specific questions regarding any aspect of their application must be received no less than 24 hours before the close of the application deadline.